 It all started with a coffee and a new friend.
 Anyone who knows me knows that I like a challenge.
 Well, during a visit my friend said to me, "Monique, you should be thanking your ex!"
 I'm sure you can imagine my horror and the expletives that escaped my mouth at the time.
 She then explained, "It is the greatest challenges in life that offer us the greatest opportunities for growth.
 I'm sure you would agree that your ex presented you with one of your greatest challenges.
 Therefore, you really should be thanking him."
 I grumbled back at her, but her comment stuck with me.

 At the time, I felt a bit lost.
-I had been laid off from my job five years previous and had operated a couple of small businesses since; however, neither offered a secure income, nor did they fulfill me in any way.
+I had been operating a couple of small businesses for about 5 years; however, neither offered a secure income, nor did they fulfill me in any way.

 It was at this time that I started doing some serious soul searching on what direction I wanted to head in my life.
 After digging deeper than I ever had before and asking myself some extremely difficult questions, the answer became obvious.
 It was like there were dozens of neon signs with flashing arrows all pointing in the same direction...to make my (and my family’s) suffering mean something.
-I am now on a mission, and am committed to ending the unnecessary suffering of rejected parents and their children that are entangled in high-conflict divorce, and am now very proud to be a Certified Conscious Co-Parenting Coach, trained personally by Dorcy Pruter.
+I am now on a mission, and am committed to ending the unnecessary suffering of rejected parents and their children that are entangled in high-conflict divorce, and am now very proud to be a Co-Parenting Coach, helping parents to heal the trauma in their families.